Arran191/HoloTranscribe/README.md

 # HoloTranscribe

 ## Overview

-This repo was developed for my final year project.
-This project is a HoloLens application that provides live captioning to users but will identify if the user is speaking and will not transcribe them.
-It uses a mix of Unity, C# and Python to achive this.
+A live-transcription application for the Microsoft Hololens, uses a Python server to classify the the user so they are not transcribed.
+It uses Unity application for the Hololens side which can connect to a python server via local network.
+Python config will need changing if you wish to use this via localhost.

 ## Features